2007 National League Championship Series: Aftermath

 The 2007 Diamondbacks and Rockies proved to be a one-season anomalies.
-From 2003-2010, the 2007 Diamondbacks were the only postseason team.
+From 2003–2010, the 2007 Diamondbacks were the only postseason team.
 The Diamondbacks led the NL West most of the 2008 season, but a late season collapse saw them miss the postseason entirely.
-They would bottom out at 65-97 in 2010 before making the postseason again in 2011, with practically a brand new team compared to the 2007.
-Meanwhile, the Rockies made the playoffs in 2009, but were defeated by the Phillies in the NLDS in a re-match of the 2007 NLDS.
+They would bottom out at 65–97 in 2010 before making the postseason again in 2011, with practically a brand new team compared to 2007.
+Meanwhile, the Rockies made the playoffs in 2009, but were defeated by the Phillies in the NLDS in a rematch of the 2007 NLDS.
 From 2008–2016, the Rockies were a cumulative 120 games under .500.
 2007 was also the last NL Championship Series appearance for either the Rockies or Diamondbacks until 2023, when Arizona beat Los Angeles in the NLDS.
 In the NLCS, they would knock off Philadelphia in seven games before losing to the Texas Rangers in the World Series in five.

 The Diamondbacks and Rockies met again in the postseason during the 2017 National League Wild Card Game, with the Diamondbacks winning by a score of 11–8.
 To date, 2007 was the only time the Diamondbacks and Rockies finished 1–2 in the standings of the National League West.
-This was also the first time two NL West teams met in an NLCS, and as of 2024, it is the only time this has occurred.
+This was also the first time two NL West teams met in an NLCS, and as of 2025, it is the only time this has occurred.